markstringer-dti/markstringer-dti.github.io/dti.md

 If you put these two ideas together: make things in response to demands from customers and don't have anything hanging around the factory and don't do anything that isn't on its way to customers, you end up with a process that fits the labels that have been applied to it in the west - lean and "Just-in-time."

 It's important to point out that making cars is *very* different from making software.
-It's also possible that reports and descriptions of how the Japanese, and especially Toyota, make cars, might differ radically from how it's done today - or how it's ever done.
+It's also possible that reports and descriptions of how the Japanese, and especially Toyota, make cars, might differ a lot from how it's done today - or how it's ever been done.

-Even so, taking these two ideas - only deliver things which the user wants and don't do anything which isn't going to either directly benefit the user and really useful.
-They are both really two sides of the same idea and if taken seriously, they are a really powerful way of making projects which seem impossible start to suddenly seem possible.
+Even so, taking these two ideas - only deliver things which the user wants and don't do anything which isn't going to either directly benefit the user is powerful.
+These two ideas are two sides of the same coin.
+If taken seriously, they are a powerful way of making projects which seem impossible start to suddenly seem possible.

 ### Concrete Practice
 So how do we do this?
 Every project is a little bit different.
 But I'm going to arbitrarily invent a rule of sixths.
 Which feels about right to me.
 If you think your project is about 6 months long.
 I'll give you a month to do some set up.
 But if after a month you and your team don't have *something* that works, you've waited to long.
 Buy the end of a sixth of the time, you need tiny piece of software that starts to do the thing that you're supposed to be doing in this project that you can demonstrate.

 And once you've got this tiny little thing, you should be looking to improve its status in some way.
 And there are lots of ways to do this.
 Sure, add functionality.
-But if this is just a prototype that's running on a laptop, that's not the first way to go.
+But if this first working version will only run on a laptop, that's not the first way to go.
 Just as in the example that I gave.
 If you've got an example that works on a laptop, then one good move would be to show it to users.
 Another would be to move what's on the laptop to test servers and beyond that, to the live servers where it will eventually be used.

 What's so important with working software, is not so much what you've got, but that you've got something and it's moving in all the right directions.
 Sure it needs to be increasing in terms of what it can do.
 But it also needs to be moving from developer environments, to test environments and onto live environments.
 And it needs to be moving from being tested by the team to being tested by "friendly" users to being tested by complete strangers.
 If it's a business application, it needs to move from using dummy data, to using data that looks like live data, to using real data.

 I know nothing about rock climbing.
 But this is a little bit like if you're climbing a huge rock face.
 You climb a bit, then you put in one of those things that holds the rope to the rock.
 Then you pull on it, to make sure it's firm and would hold you if you fell, then you can climb a bit more.

 Yes, delivering software is a bit like that.
 It's a bit like climbing a rock face.
-The weird thing is how many people thing that you can get to the top without a rope - but also, without the climb!
+The odd thing is how many people think that you can get to the top without a rope - but also, without the climb!

-Gradually developing working software in all of those dimensions is the powerful careful, effective way to deliver something which seems impossible.
+Gradually developing working software in all of those directions is the careful and effective way to deliver something which seems impossible.
 And if the thing that you're doing is in any way useful or interesting to the people who will use it, at some point in that process, we hope sooner rather than later, you will start to get "pull".
 You will start to get demand for the software and demand for functionality from the software from the people who are likely to use it, rather than "push" from the people who got the funding for the project.

 Gradually developing software in these directions will also result in people jumping out from behind trees and helpfully providing you with extra rules and regulations that you need to follow before your software can finally escape and live free in the real world.
 It's (one of) the most powerful secrets to delivering things that seem impossible.
 And everybody, or nearly everybody, will try to stop you doing it.